JanSlabon/playground/acrobat-validation-issue-1/README.md

 Having the Annots array as a direct object, the document is validated absolutely
 fine: [certified-with-direct-annotation-array.pdf](output/certified-with-direct-annotation-array.pdf)

 The only difference between the documents is following structure change.
-This sturcutre does not trigger a "Miscellaneous Change":
+This structure does not trigger a "Miscellaneous Change":

     1 0 obj
     <</Type/Page/MediaBox[ 0 0 595.28 841.89]/Resources<<>>/Parent 3 0 R/Annots[ 5 0 R]>>